sarahlauden/platform/README.md

     docker volume rm platform_db-platform

+If you change JavaScript dependencies, you may need to run `yarn` in the container:

+    docker-compose down
+    docker-compose run platformweb yarn install --check-files

-To bring the container back up after a rebuild, run:
+In all cases, to bring the container back up after a rebuild, run:

     docker-compose up -d